 3 Ways Your Coffee May Be Making You Fat

 A cup of plain, black coffee has about 10 calories.
 But add sugar, sweet whipped cream or other inflammatory flavor-enhancers and coffee-shop staples such as mocha lattes can contain more calories than a Big Mac.
 When you consider that many people have these drinks daily and often supersized, the total calorie intake adds up quickly.
-If you are not ready to give up coffee just yet but want to steer away from the sugar-laden versions, try these simple steps: learn to enjoy the tastes and health benefits of coffee, but with less toxicity.
+If you are not ready to give up coffee just yet but want to steer away from the sugar-laden versions, try these simple steps: learn to enjoy the tastes and health benefits of coffee, ideally brewing organic beans to lower additional toxicity.

 - Skip the chocolate sauce and instead opt for a small piece of high-quality dark chocolate (at least 70 percent cocoa solids) on the side or melted and blended into your brew.

 - Add cinnamon (which may aid digestion) to the grounds before brewing or in your cup or organic almond extract rather than caramel or other sweeteners.

 Forgo the whipped cream; a modest amount of unsweetened half-and-half, a splash of heavy whipping cream or canned full fat coconut milk are better options.
 There are also several nut-based creamer alternatives with no added sugar.

 Today’s Health Topics